pikatchu/closedsource/book/0570-gaining_time.md

 “Going somewhere?”

 Leo stopped in his tracks.
-Jasmina stood a few steps behind him, arms crossed, watching him with an amused but knowing expression.
+Jasmina stood a few steps behind him, watching him with an amused but knowing expression.

 “I have to go try something,” he said cautiously, unsure of how much to explain.